FastTrackOrg/FastTrack/docs/user/installation.md

 ## Update

-When a new stable version is available, Fast Track will display a message at the start-up.
+When a new stable version is available, FastTrack will display a message at the start-up.
-To update Fast Track, open the MaintenanceTool int the installation folder and follow the provided instructions for Windows.
-For Linux and Mac, yoou have to download and install the new version by hand.
+To update FastTrack, open the MaintenanceTool in the installation folder and follow the provided instructions for Windows.
+For Linux and Mac, you have to download and install the new version by hands.